MataKrow/Checkpoints/README.md

 Checkpoints!<br />
 They Autosave in singleplayer,sets the spawnpoint in multiplayer and revives everyone in surival.

-Features
+**Features**
 * Diffrent functionality depending on gamemode
 * Uses a placed actor so that it be placed on moving sectors without clipping.
 * Collision-Safe!
 It's unable to telefrag existing Players.
 * Sprite Bridge Safe!
 (If you can find one...)
 * Presets!

-**Preset System**<br />
+**Preset System.**<br />
 The checkpoint system was only really meant as a rescource for mappers, but the people I've shown this to expressed of adding sometype of way to place this into pre-existing maps.
 So I made this!
-Currently the only mapset supported is [AUGER;ZENITH](https://www.doomworld.com/forum/topic/123042-dbp37-augerzenith-the-cyberpunk-megawad/) but I plan to add more maps in the futures.
+Currently the only mapset supported is [AUGER;ZENITH](https://www.doomworld.com/forum/topic/123042-dbp37-augerzenith-the-cyberpunk-megawad/) but I plan to add more mapsets in the future and you can too, as the projects open-source.

 https://user-images.githubusercontent.com/48725508/181102157-218b9473-d99d-4323-8475-028628f2aa09.mp4